Vung Tau→Con Dao New Big Ferry

 Seats have electrical sockets & snacks are available

-Seasickness is more common among Vietnamese travellers than any other country I’ve visited (I’ve no theory as to why).
-A tangible nervousness enters the cabin when conditions get rough.
+Seasickness is very common among Vietnamese travellers. when conditions get rough, a tangible nervousness descends on the cabin.
 Vomiting is common.
 Obviously, if you also suffer from seasickness, the journey could be very uncomfortable.
 But, even if you don’t, you might be unfortunate enough to be sat between two passengers who are relentlessly throwing up into paper bags.
 Needless to say, this would be very unpleasant.
 But, of course, it must be much worse for your neighbours.
 I have friends who take this ferry route regularly, and they assure me it can be a harrowing experience.
 What’s more, Vietnam doesn’t exactly have a shining maritime safety record.
-However, in my experience on this crossing, I’ve felt safe and in pretty good hands.
+However, in my experience on this crossing, I’ve felt safe and in pretty good hands, even during rough seas.

 *Disclosure: I never receive payment for anything I write: my content is always free and independent.
 I’ve written this guide because I want to: I like this ferry and I want my readers to know about it.
 For more details, see my Disclosure & Disclaimer statements and my About Page